openhab/openhab-addons/addons/binding/org.openhab.binding.nibeuplink/README.md

 ### Transformations

-Please define each state both as integer and decimal value.
-Otherwise you might run into issues.
+Please define each state both as integer.

 ```
 0=Eco
-0.0=Eco
 1=Norm
-1.0=Norm
 2=Lux
-2.0=lux
 ```

 ### Sitemaps

 Please take care of the status channels.
-Although all values are integers those values should be mapped to decimals like this:
+If you use selection items an automatic mapping will be applied.
+If you prefer switch items a mapping must be applied like this:

 ```
-Switch item=NIBE_HW_MODE mappings=[0.0="Eco", 1.0="Norm"]
+Switch item=NIBE_HW_MODE mappings=[0="Eco", 1="Norm"]
 ```